Waterproofing Concrete with Slurry

 - Sika Sikagard 136 DW: Sikaguard is used suitable for drinking water.
 This also makes it suitable for aquaria, where other products might be harmful to fish and other content.

 Hydrosight does not consider any plaster finish as sufficient for waterproofing.
+The following products belong to the category plaster finish.

 - Marcite is an another term for standard (generic) plaster.
 It consists of white sand and cement (?).
 Marcite acts as both water tight barrier and coating finish.
 This white plaster is mainly used in North America.
 Typical thickness is 13mm (approx 1/2 Inch).